 It is kind of like a surrealistic hybrid of Clive Barker's Hellraiser and Shinya Tsukamoto's Tetsuo The Iron Man.
 As Hugh Gallagher was the DP on this project it has a similar look to his early SOV epics like Gorotica and Gore Whore, but with more of an artsy experimental flair.

 Is it unethical for me to make a review for a movie I plan on releasing?
 Maybe, but I really enjoyed this flick and I think fans of micro-budget SOV movies will as well.
-To hold you over until the release check out some promo stills from the film below, as well as the complete soundtrack courtesy of composer Scott Virtes.
+To hold you over until the release check out the complete soundtrack courtesy of composer Scott Virtes.